MartinKraychev/TraveLux/README.md

 Users can login, register and logout.

 The main collection is Properties and users have full CRUD on that.

 The project has public and private part.

-Users can interact with properties by giving ratings
+Users can interact with properties by giving ratings.

+Property owners can't rate own properties.
+Once property is rated by user, the same user can't rate the same property again.

 ## API Reference